 The policy seeks to achieve as high an income as possible, subject to protecting the capital value of the funds against inflation.
 The investments include sharing in some churches' property developments but are otherwise a mixture of fixed interest and equity marketable securities.
 The Synod seeks to ensure that none of its investments can be seen to support practices which are against the conscience of Christians following the Ethical Investment Guidelines approved by the URC General Assembly from time to time.
-The breakdown of percentage holdings is shown in note 11.
 These Common Investment Funds are governed by Charity Commission Schemes.